Bringing Back Extinct Animals: Cloning Research and Concerns

 Zoos and other organizations are obtaining DNA from the animals in their care and preserving it.
 The good institutions are trying to breed endangered animals to prevent them from becoming extinct.
 If breeding efforts fail, however, the DNA may enable the species to be recreated in the future.

 De-extinction is the only way for us to see animals already lost from the Earth, but it's not an ideal situation and its success is uncertain.
-It's a much better tactic to protect species that are alive today than to try to resurrect them in the future.
+It may be a better tactic to protect species that are alive today than to try to resurrect them in the future.

 © 2013 Linda Crampton